wp-cli/handbook/commands/user/spam.md

 # wp user spam

-Mark one or more users as spam.
+Marks one or more users as spam.

 ### OPTIONS